 - Baby American Roaches – red-brown colored

-Further. the bugs will develop at a faster rate when they get enough food in twelve hours after molting.
+Further, the bugs will develop faster when they get enough food in twelve hours after molting.
 The different nymphs stages will have varied body lengths over the months up to 1 year.
-However, partly the baby roaches will just look the adults – only that they’ve molted over a number of stages.
+However, partly the baby roaches will look the adults-only that they’ve molted over several stages.

-Baby roaches 6 have spiny and long legs that’ll help them to fast over the house floors and carpets.
-In addition, for walls and ceilings – they’ll be helped to move by their tiny pads that’s conveniently positioned on the tarsi.
+Baby roaches 6 have spiny and long legs that’ll help them fast over the house floors and carpets.
+Besides, for walls and ceilings – they’ll be helped to move by their tiny pads that are conveniently positioned on the tarsi.

-On the other hand the nymphs of German roaches will be dark-colored while the Brown-banded cockroaches will have an abdomen with a single yellow band.
-On comparison, the nymphs of German cockroaches will have a larger body compared to Oriental roach nymphs.
+On the other hand, the nymphs of German roaches will be dark-colored, while the Brown-banded cockroaches will have an abdomen with a single yellow band.
+In comparison, the nymphs of German cockroaches will have a larger body compared to Oriental roach nymphs.

 2. Size – Baby Roaches in Bathroom or Kitchen